tarsjoris/x-air/README.md

 This proxy-tool looks at all the buttons that are pressed on the X-Touch, and clicks the matching button in the X-Air-Edit app so that the relevant parts are visible.
-The X-Air-Edit app now "follows" what the X-Touch.
+The X-Air-Edit app now "follows" the X-Touch.

 ## Usage